Faces of Stone

 "Faces of Stone" is a single by English rock musician and former Pink Floyd member David Gilmour, and the third track on his fourth solo studio album, Rattle That Lock.
 It was released as a single on 6 November 2015, with the album being released on 18 September 2015 by Columbia Records.
 The song lyrics and music were composed by Gilmour.

-Music Video
+Music video

-On 27 October 2015, the song released an official music video on mortality and the cycle of life, through Gilmour's official YouTube channel that was directed by Aubrey Powell of Hipgnosis, combines footage of David filmed at his Medina studio with archive footage from the 1944 silent experimental short At Land featuring surrealist filmmaker Maya Deren.
+On 27 October 2015, a music video was released through Gilmour's official YouTube channel.
+It was directed by Aubrey Powell of Hipgnosis, combines footage of Gilmour filmed at his Medina studio with archive footage from the 1944 silent experimental short At Land featuring surrealist filmmaker Maya Deren.